czbiohub/covidtracker/narratives/covidtracker_pawnee-interpretation-examples.md

 Interestingly, we also see that the waiter's sample lies in an entirely different part of the tree.

 #### Interpretation
-If all of these cases were acquired from the same source during a single week, we would expect their genomes to be identical or perhaps 1 mutation apart.
+If all of these cases were acquired from the same source in a short timeframe, we would expect their genomes to be identical or perhaps 1 mutation apart.
 This is consistent with the cluster of 3 closely-related cases.
 <br><br>
 The waiter's sample does not nest with this cluster.
 This **rules out** the hypothesis that the waiter was the source of the other cases.